CptWesley/TesserNet/README.md

 The library comes with all required native libraries and a trained English model, meaning you don't need any additional setup to get the library up and running!
 Additionally, the library provides a simple Tesseract instance pooling system (through the `TesseractPool` class) so you can carelessly make asynchronous OCR invocations.

+## Limitations
+Currently only Windows x64 and x86 are supported.
+I plan on adding support for unix systems in the future.

 ## Downloads
 [TesserNet](https://www.nuget.org/packages/TesserNet/)
 [TesserNet for System.Drawing](https://www.nuget.org/packages/TesserNet.System.Drawing/)